dimipet/excelMerger/README.md

             <autoresize></autoresize>
         </Header>
 ```
-The above snippet states that it will parse a header area of the input file starting from cell A3 and ending at the cell A3.
-You could also state an ending cell at any cell you wish.
+The above snippet states that it will parse a header area of the input file starting from cell A3 and ending at cell A3.
+You can also define an ending cell at any cell you wish.

 #### The `<Content>` element
 ```xml